 Generally, yes.
-Dividends received by a Japanese company from another Japanese company may be either 100%, 50% or 20% (subject to certain adjustments) excluded from the recipient company's taxable income, depending on whether or not the recipient Japanese company owns more than a third, more than 5%, or 5% or less of the total issued and outstanding shares of the dividend-paying Japanese company.
+Dividends received by a Japanese company from another Japanese company may be either 100%, 50% or 20% (subject to certain adjustments) excluded from the recipient company's taxable income, depending on whether or not the recipient Japanese company owns more than a third, more 87 than 5%, or 5% or less of the total issued and outstanding shares of the dividend-paying Japanese company on a 100%-affiliated group basis.
 Such dividend-received exclusion is also available to a Japanese branch of a foreign corporation with respect to dividends received by such branch from any Japanese company.